 17. What is your after sales service like?

-Once your loan term has commenced you are allocated your own Consultant at Touch.
+From your initial contact with us at Touch Financial, you are allocated your own dedicated consultant.
 Their role is not intrusive but to ensure that any problems you experience are dealt with properly (sometimes with our involvement) or to act as a sounding board should you have any ongoing questions about the operation of your loan.
 From time to time we might also be able to assist with other funding or business requirements you might have.

 18. How do you get paid?